Explore Topics of Interest in Depth

 Snacks and Breaks

 There will be no snack break during the 2.5 hour class, though there will be at least one bathroom break.
 Students should have a light snack before they arrive to class and/or at pick-up time, if needed.
-Water bottles are encouraged, and students can remove masks when drinking from them.
+Water bottles are encouraged.

 Monitoring Student Health

 Parents/caregivers are strongly encouraged to monitor their students for symptoms every day prior to each class, keep sick students at home, and get them tested for COVID-19.

 Parents and other guests are not encouraged to enter the building; there will be no in-person parent orientation or end-of-session “Expo” activities.